adamhsparks/read.abares/README.md

 ### Automated Repairing of Geospatial Data

 The Australian Agricultural and Grazing Industries Survey (AAGIS) region mapping files report geometry errors that can be repaired using the `sf::st_make_valid()` function; {read.abares} automatically repairs these geometries for you when you import the data.
-Or the Soil Thickness for Australian areas of intensive agriculture of Layer 1 (A Horizon - top-soil) (derived from soil mapping) NetCDF file has a classification that makes the resulting maps have an incongruous legend; {read.abares} cleans this up on import so that you only have nice continous data in your resulting map.
+Or the Soil Thickness for Australian areas of intensive agriculture of Layer 1 (A Horizon - top-soil) (derived from soil mapping) NetCDF file has a classification that makes the resulting maps have an incongruous legend; {read.abares} cleans this up on import so that you only have nice continuous data in your resulting map.

 ### Multiple Geospatial Data Classes Supported

 {read.abares} supports multiple classes of objects to support your workflow with the NetCDF data.